 Average flight time from London to Las Vegas: 10h 40min

-Airlines flying direct from London to Las Vegas: British Airways, Virgin Atlantic, Norwegian
+Airlines with Business Class Flights to Las Vegas from London: British Airways, Virgin Atlantic, Norwegian

 Airports in Las Vegas: Las Vegas McCarran

 Distance from London to Las Vegas: 5,231 miles

 British Airways and Virgin Atlantic currently fly to Las Vegas using Boeing 747s with Business Class cabins.
 Budget airline Norwegian flies direct from London Gatwick but with no business class option.